EightBitGuru/FAST-40/README.md

 ### Release v1.0 (2nd May 2025)
 * Fixed a bug where the startup RAM detection wasn't triggering a clean system reset if BLK1 is empty
-* Fixed the JiffyDOS showstopper crash (JiffyDOS rearranges some code in the SHIFT/CTRL/C= keypress logic)
+* Fixed the JiffyDOS showstopper crash (JiffyDOS rearranges some code in the SHIFT/CTRL/C= ROM keypress logic)
 * Added the JiffyDOS banner to the startup message (if present)

 ### Release v1.1 (??
 August 2025)
 * Fixed a bug where line continuation markers were not correctly reset after a screen-scroll event
 * Fixed a bug in the SHIFT/C= keypress handler where it bounced due to auto-repeat
-* Tweaked SHIFT/RUNSTOP keypress behaviour to align with JiffyDOS Kernal presence
+* Tweaked SHIFT/RUNSTOP keypress behaviour to better suit JiffyDOS users
 * Tweaked startup colours back to stock blue-on-white for NTSC visual clarity (prompted by **gunner@denial**)
 * Restructured memory usage so FAST-40 only needs 3K in BLK0 and leaves all 8K blocks free for BASIC
 * Refactored bitmap rendering path logic (FAST-40 draws 40x24 mode faster than the stock ROM draws 22x23)
 * Refactored logic in INS/DEL keypress, bitmap line-refresh, and logical line extension routines
 * Removed superfluous case-switch bitmap refresh which caused a race condition crash (reported by **boray@denial**)
-* ##Added .D64 image to package containing .PRG version of the binary (prompted by **boray@denial**)
+* Added .D64 image containing .PRG version of the binary (prompted by **boray@denial**)

 ## The Wishlist